popperized/swc-lesson-v1.x/_episodes/01-introduction.md

  1. For each stage of the scientific exploration pipeline being implemented, pick one or more tool from the DevOps toolkit (see below for what we refer with this).
- 2. Put all associated scripts in version control, in order to provide a self-contained repository.
+ 2. Write portable scripts for each stage of the pipeline, and put all of them in version control, in order to provide a self-contained repository.
  3. As a pipeline evolves over time, document changes in the form of version control commits.